Screen Chronology: 1950 to 1954

 - So This Is Love: The Grace Moore Story * - Kathryn Grayson stars in

-this weak bio of the operatic diva who triumphed in Hollywood.
+this painfully weak bio of the opera diva who triumphed in Hollywood.

-- Sombrero * - A few decent musical moments cannot save this cheesy
+- Sombrero * - A few decent numbers cannot save this cheesy

 love story set in Mexico.